 But if you pay that speeding ticket then you’re pleading guilty to the offense and you’ll automatically get a conviction on your record and the consequences that follow can be serious.
-Before you plead guilty, speak to an attorney from Hersem Law to learn more about the process and how you may be able to protect yourself from those consequences.
+Before you plead guilty, speak to a Tampa speeding ticket attorney from Hersem Law to learn more about the process and how you may be able to protect yourself from those consequences.

 Fines, Points, and Penalties for Speeding in Florida